JiaweiXue/JiaweiXue.github.io/index.md

 * **Email**: xue120@purdue.edu.

 ## News
+* [August 6, 2023] Our study, Predicting Individual Irregular Mobility via Web Search-Driven Bipartite Graph Neural Networks, received **the Best Poster Award** (1 out of 18) at [the First Research Summit of Urban Science](https://fi.ee.tsinghua.edu.cn/RSUSHD2023/) in Beijing on August 5-6, 2023.
+Sincere thanks to all collaborators: Dr. Taka, Dr. Kota, Prof. Ma, and Prof. Ukkusuri.

 * [June 27, 2023] I am delighted to join as a research intern at [the Institute for AI Industry Research, Tsinghua University](https://air.tsinghua.edu.cn/en/) since July 2023.

 * [April 27, 2023] I am pleased to pass the preliminary examination for my doctoral dissertation titled **Physic-driven Graph Learning in Urban Networks**.
 I express my gratitude to the esteemed committee members: Prof. Satish V. Ukkusuri, Prof. Yiheng Feng, Prof. Yexiang Xue, and Prof. Vijay Gupta!

-* [March 22, 2023] We present our study **Predicting Individual-level Irregular Mobility via Web Search Data-Driven Bipartite Graph Neural Networks** under **Research Case of Location Information Obtained from Smartphones** hosted by [Yahoo!
+* [March 22, 2023] We present our study under **Research Case of Location Information Obtained from Smartphones** hosted by [Yahoo!
 JAPAN R&D](https://randd.yahoo.co.jp/en)!

 * [Oct.
 22, 2022] I accomplished 21.1 km with 1:43:56 (PB) in [the 2022 Purdue Boilermaker Half-marathon](https://purduehalf.com/) in West Lafayette.
 Thanks for my passion for running and consistent effort!
 Hope colleagues can enjoy sports and maintain a healthy life!